meteor/meteor/content/mobile.md

 Please refer to [the Android Studio installation instructions](http://developer.android.com/sdk/installing/index.html?pkg=studio) for more details on the exact steps to follow.

 > There is no need to use Android Studio if you prefer a stand-alone install.
 Just make sure you install the most recent versions of the [Android SDK Tools](http://developer.android.com/sdk/index.html#Other) and download the required [additional packages](http://developer.android.com/sdk/installing/adding-packages.html) yourself using the [Android SDK Manager](http://developer.android.com/tools/help/sdk-manager.html).

-Make sure to select SDK Platform API 23, because that is what the version of Cordova we bundle requires.
+Make sure to select the correct version of the [Android Studio SDK Tools](https://developer.android.com/studio/releases/sdk-tools.html):

+ * Meteor 1.4.3.1 or later: SDK Tools v.25
+ * Meteor 1.4.2.x or before: SDK Tools v.23

 <h4 id="ubuntu-make">Using Ubuntu Make</h4>